Bronystate/brstv3/index_rules.md

 certain entries, by the following criteria:

  - Movies must wait **six months** before being eligible for Movie Night again
- - Users must wait **two weeks** before they may win another movie or episode, whichever they won previously
+ - Users must wait **four weeks** before they may win another movie or episode, whichever they won previously
  - Movies shown **three times** are entered into the Bronystate Vault, ineligible for airing except on special occasion
  - Movies earning extraordinarily terrible chat reception may be classified **Worst Movie Clause**, ineligible to air ever again
  - Movies that do not meet the community's standards may be disqualified at staff discretion

-!!NEED A LINE ABOUT GENERALLY ACCEPTABLE MOVIES HERE!!

-**NOTE:** In the event your movie is not able to be found, or after deliberation your movie is disqualified by staff, we will make an attempt to contact you via IRC for an alternate, within a reasonable period of time.
+**NOTE:** In the event your movie is disqualified by staff, we will make an attempt to contact you via IRC for an alternate, within a reasonable period of time.
 If you cannot be reached, we will choose another winner, or potentially pick a movie ourselves.